lmnts-dev/earners-academy/wp-content/plugins/events-calendar-pro/readme.txt

 * Fix - During an update that splits a recurring event, in cases where there is a "Never Ends" limit it will now carry over to the right side of the split instead of setting an explicit "After X" limit.
 [ECP-1285]
 * Fix - Ensure full support for the translation of Series in WPML context.
 [ECP-1429]
 * Fix - Ensure post list displays correctly after quick edit of Events.
 [ECP-1261]
-* Fix - Fixes an issue after certain types of event updates, gutenberg would display "Changes you made may not be saved" alert.
+* Fix - Fixes an issue after certain types of event updates, Gutenberg would display "Changes you made may not be saved" alert.
 This was do to the post state being considered dirty when ID's changed in the response.
 [ECP-1452]
 * Fix - In the admin sometimes link strings will be null in the `get_edit_post_link` hook callback.
 This will fix a fatal that was happening when string type was expected.
 [BTRIA-1689]
 * Fix - Language switcher link for Recurring Event Occurrences when using WPML.
 [ECP-1471]
 * Fix - Reload the Blocks Editor when breaking out an Event to avoid incoherent state.
 [ECP-1386]